kl2611/polling-app/README.md

 - Improving app security
 - Improve UI/UX design
 - Render all error views and components
 - Provide a larger poll question repository/seed file.
-As of now there are only 5 questions in the database.
+As of now there are only 10 questions in the database.
-- Ability for a user to create, view, update, and delete questions and their options
+- Ability for a user to delete and modify existing poll options.